 Grove Maths Mastery Curriculum

-We use the NCETM Curriculum Prioritisation document as the backbone for our planning, enhanced by the NCETM spine materials and Maths No Problem.
-This facilitates our intent both in terms of the what and the how: lessons are intelligently sequenced into small steps such that each lesson builds on prior learning and concepts are constantly revisited and therefore consolidated; most lessons begin with a problem, carefully designed to actively engage students in the concept and use concrete, pictorial, structural and abstract methods to represent the problem and find a solution.
+As a primary phase, we use the White Rose Maths Hub materials to plan and deliver high-quality maths lessons.
+The learning is broken down into small steps which are carefully sequenced to build on prior knowledge and time is given to revisit concepts so children can gain a deeper understanding and make links between topics.
+Lessons are designed to actively engage students in the concept and use concrete, pictorial, structural and abstract methods to represent the problem and find a solution.
 Repetition of stem sentences exposes key mathematical concepts and makes them accessible and memorable for all learners.

 Fluency is given dedicated timetable time and is taught in EYFS and KS1 under the direction of the Mastering Number workgroup, using rekenreks.
 In KS2, fluency is taught and consolidated using Number Sense Maths and Timestable Rockstars.